 PRESCRIBING FOR REAL PATIENTS

 In 2012, we founded the first European Student Run Clinic (SRC) focused on medical education with insured patients in Amsterdam University Medical Centers, location VUmc.
 This new learner-centred SRC (LC-SRC; “Studentenpoli” in Dutch) was set up with a view to providing medical students with clinical learning opportunities, such as patient consultations, patient management, and pharmacotherapy.
-Participation in this LC-SRC is an extracurricular activity, available to all medical students, pharmacy students and specialized nursing students following their training in VU University Amsterdam, University of Utrecht and Hogeschool Inholland.
-Recently we are also welcoming medical and pharmacy students from other universities and colleges in the Netherlands and started multiple inter-professional LC-SRC.
+Participation in this LC-SRC is available for medical students, pharmacy students, physician assistant students, or advanced nursing practice students following their training in VU University Amsterdam and Hogeschool Inholland Amsterdam.
+Recently we are also welcoming medical and pharmacy students from other universities and colleges in the Netherlands such as: University of Utrecht, University of Groningen, University of Leiden and University of Bologna (Italy) and started multiple inter-professional and an international LC-SRC.

 • Schutte T, Tichelaar J, Dekker RS, van Agtmael MA, de Vries TP, Richir MC.
 Learning in student-run clinics: a systematic review.
 Med Educ.
 2015 Mar;49(3):249-63.